ChrisTaylorDeveloper/swissarmy.nvim/README.md

 ## Notes

 * plugin directory - all of the code that is run on startup.
+Code in any name file seems to be run.
 * lua directory - holds everything that consumers can require from this plugin.

 ## API